souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 * Delete indices when data is obsolete
 * Close indices where data might be infrequently accessed
-* Optimize indices which are not updated anymore
+* Optimize indices which are no longer updated

-There is a tool which will help you do this all in bulk : [`curator`][curator].
+There is a tool which will help you do all this in bulk : [`curator`][curator].

 As an example, here is how you would purge data older than 3 months in our case :